Faculty Fellowships 2014-2015

 Deadline extended: Please note that the deadline for 2014-2014 faculty fellowship applications has been extended to February 15, 2014.

 The Center for Ethics and Public Affairs encourages teaching and research on ethics, moral and political philosophy, and ethical issues in public life and the professions.
 Its resident Fellowships support outstanding teachers and scholars who wish to develop their ability to address pressing questions in these fields.

-Fellows contribute to, and participate in, a twice monthly Center for Ethics and Public Affairs Faculty Seminar — and have the opportunity to participate wide variety of academic events both at Tulane and the Murphy Institute.
-A significant part of their time, however, is devoted to conducting their own research.
+Fellows contribute to, and participate in, a twice monthly Center for Ethics and Public Affairs Faculty Seminar and have the opportunity to participate wide variety of academic events both at Tulane and the Murphy Institute.
+Most of their time, however, is devoted to their own research and writing.